 Vacuum-packing fresh cut or chopped romaine lettuce in Mason jars will keep it fresh up to 10 days.

-- Wash romaine lettuce well, but leave the leaves intact at the base.
+- Wash romaine lettuce well leaving the leaves intact at the base.

 - Cut lengthwise through the entire head at least 4-5 times.